 You can opt in to receive an email notification each time a scan in your account is completed.
 Just turn on the Scan Complete Notification in your account settings.
 Go to the VM application, select User Profile below your user name (in the top right corner).
 In the user wizard, go to the Notification Options, select "Scan Complete Notification" and be sure to save your account.
 Once you've turned on the Scan Complete Notification you will receive an email notification each time a WAS scan in your account is finished.
 In case of multi-scan, you could configure the frequency of notification email to be sent on completion of multi-scan.
 You could choose to send email after every scan is completed in multi-scan or completion of all scans in a multi-scan.
 Learn more

 Yes, you can do this by configuring exclusion lists in your web application settings.
-Exclusion lists are black lists and white lists that tell us which links in a web application to scan and which to ignore.
+Exclusion lists are exclude lists and allow lists that tell us which links in a web application to scan and which to ignore.
 You can define either one or both kinds of lists for a web application.
 Learn more

-What if I use a black list and a white list?
+What if I use an exclude list and an allow list?

-What if I use only a black list?
+What if I use only a exclude list?

 The crawl scope options you choose in your web application scan settings determine where the scan will go.
 You can limit crawling to the URL hostname, content at or below a URL subdirectory, the URL hostname and a specified sub-domain, or the URL hostname and specified domains.
 Learn more